lowRISC/opentitan/hw/ip/edn/doc/registers.md

 |   0    |   ro   |   0x0   | [CMD_REG_RDY](#sw_cmd_sts--cmd_reg_rdy) |

 ### SW_CMD_STS .
 CMD_ACK
-This one bit field indicates when a command has been acknowledged by the CSRNG.
+This one bit field indicates when a SW command has been acknowledged by the CSRNG.
 It is set to low each time a new command is written to [`SW_CMD_REQ.`](#sw_cmd_req) The field is set to high once a SW command request has been acknowledged by the CSRNG.
-0b0: The last command has not been acknowledged yet.
+0b0: The last SW command has not been acknowledged yet.
-0b1: The last command has been acknowledged.
+0b1: The last SW command has been acknowledged.

 ### SW_CMD_STS .
 CMD_STS
 This one bit field represents the status code returned with the CSRNG application command ack.
-It is updated each time a command is acknowledged by CSRNG.
+It is updated each time a SW command is acknowledged by CSRNG.
 To check whether a command was succesful, wait for [`INTR_STATE.EDN_CMD_REQ_DONE`](#intr_state) or [`SW_CMD_STS.CMD_ACK`](#sw_cmd_sts) to be high and then check the value of this field.
 0b0: Request completed successfully.